 Liz believes that if you don’t look forward to coming to your job, you’re in the wrong job.
 For Liz, that’s never been a problem throughout her more than 20-year-career as a leader focused on workforce and economic development.
 She’s turned failing organizations into award-winners, exceeded expected performance outcomes, innovated in project planning, grant writing, and fiscal grant management – and in the process, helped make a positive impact on countless lives.
 These days, she heads into the office motivated by the opportunity to promote business ownership by women, and she’s continually inspired by the commitment of the WBEC’s staff, board, and volunteers.
 Liz leads with empathy, kindness, and a great sense of humor.
-She claims to be bad at singing and cooking, but at home you might find her enthusiastically doing both (perhaps even at the same time).
-And if you stop by the office for a visit, you’ll likely meet Liz’s rescue dogs, Bindi and Tucker, who are proud to co-serve as Chief Fun Officers.
-(Just don’t tell Tucker he’s missing a leg; Liz never told him!)
+It is no surprise to learn that Liz is an advocate for rescued pets and has given many dogs, cats, and even ducks a welcoming place to call home.

 Prior to joining us, Jamie enjoyed a nearly 20-year career in the pharmaceutical industry promoting medicines that help people live healthier and longer lives.
 We couldn’t be happier that she’s decided to channel her enthusiasm for making a positive difference into her work with us.
 We are continually impressed by Jamie’s kind, giving nature, her desire to serve others, and how hard she works on behalf of the women business owners we serve.
 It’s clear that she’s inspired by the cause of promoting supplier diversity and dedicated to helping women succeed.
-Off the job, she’s something of a homebody, spending her time with family, friends, and her beloved chocolate lab, Gunnar.
+Off the job, she’s something of a homebody, spending her time with friends and family, including 3 (soon to be 4!) beloved grandchildren.

 Stephanie is fond of reminding us that her name means “to be crowned.”
 And, indeed, we think of her as our Queen of Administration.
 Unlike most monarchs, Stephanie is extremely accessible – always welcoming, encouraging, and very helpful.
 Her reign with us began in 2000, which makes her institutional knowledge invaluable; in fact, she’s kept WBEC-East running smoothly and efficiently for so long that we can’t imagine life without her.
 So, we won’t.
 Long live Queen Stephanie!

 We wish Gabby, who started with us as an intern while in high school, wanted to spend her entire career here.
 But that is not to be.
-She’s on her way to her bachelor’s degree in nursing.
-When she moves on, our loss will be the gain of countless patients (who better listen to her, trust us – she’s a no-nonsense Philly woman!).
+She recently earned her bachelor’s degree in nursing and is now pursuing her passion in the nursing field.
+When she officially moves on, our loss will be the gain of countless patients (who better listen to her, trust us – she’s a no-nonsense Philly woman!).
 In the meantime, though, we are very glad that we get to work with her.
 She’s really good, and really smart.
 She makes a huge contribution to our Certification Committee by handling of a variety of important responsibilities.
 Even though she’s a millennial, her old-school ethics and work habits remind us that we shouldn’t generalize about an entire generation.